javyak/nw_public_cloud/README.md

 # nw_public_cloud
-Networking in Public Cloud Deployments Training
+Networking in Public Cloud Deployments Training.
+Each training assignment will be in a different directory of this repository.